-Soon after releasing the game, Derek Yu founded a small independent developer named Mossmouth with Andy Hull, which then developed an updated version of Spelunky for the Xbox 360 (via Xbox Live Arcade).
+Soon after releasing the game, Derek Yu founded a small independent developer named Mossmouth with Andy Hull, which then developed an updated version of Spelunky for the Xbox 360 (via Xbox 360 Games Store).
 It was published by Microsoft on July 4th, 2012 for 1200 MSP (USD$15).
 Along with redone high-definition graphics and advanced graphical effects, the update includes local multiplayer (in both the traditional "adventure" mode and a new competitive "deathmatch" mode, which is a series of "last man standing" bouts in similar vein to the Bomberman series) for up to four simultaneous players and/or bots, a brand new soundtrack, online leaderboards, and 20 achievements (worth 400 Gamerscore).

-As a 2D cave platformer, the core abilities of the player include: attack, stomp, run, jump, ledge grab, and climb.
+As a 2D platformer, the core abilities of the player include: attack, stomp, run, jump, ledge grab, and climb.
 The player may fall a significant distance before taking damage, which can be avoided by careful ledge grabs or equipment use.
 Ledges two blocks high can be grabbed normally, and equipment can greatly improve the player's traversal.
 Knockback physics are a significant aspect of taking damage, throwing items, and using bombs to affect the environment or attack.
 Air control in mid-jump includes the ability to start running, allowing for very precise and practiced maneuvers.

 Items and monetary rewards such as gold and jewels are scattered through every level, out in the open or inside containers.
 These containers range from breakable jars, to locked chests, to the very ground itself.
 Rewards are converted to specific amounts of money which serves as the player's final accumulated score.
 Equipment can also be discovered in the world, or purchased from shops.

-One or more "Damsels" can be rescued throughout the levels.
+One or more "damsels" can be rescued throughout the levels.
 They exist stationary until picked up, at which point they will begin walking if put down or thrown.
 They will not jump out of pits and will not pass through webs.
 Damsels have hit points just like the player, and can act as a limited damage sponge while being carried or thrown to trigger traps.

 In addition to rescuing damsels, players can choose to use them as sacrifice them at altars to gain favor with Kali.
 This will net the player useful items that can used as they descend further and further.

 The player can purchase various goods from stores that can exist on the map.
 There are gun shops, bomb shops, general stores, gambling rooms, and even a sort of brothel complete with a spinning red light.
 It is possible simply to purchase a gun and then shoot the shopkeeper, resulting in free items and some dropped money.
 This carries grave consequences, as the player will become "wanted" and will no longer be welcome in stores.
 Entering any store after shoplifting will result in the shopkeeper becoming immediately hostile and trigger a shopkeeper standing near the exit to every level until the player dies or escapes the caves.
 This makes the game much more difficult, as one has to either scavenge for health and supplies or risk their life to rob another store.
-Any damage caused to a store will similarly make you wanted.
+Any damage caused to a store will similarly make the shopkeeper angry.
 This includes boulders from picking up an idol, and any stray bombs.
-Warning!
 If a shopkeeper ever drops his shotgun by taking damage, he is entirely capable of picking up other weapons from his inventory!
 An angry NPC with a rapid fire energy weapon is a fast track to death.

-- Gun shops contain a random assortment of firearms or bows.
+- Gun shops contain firearms or explosives.